Visit Us

 A good rule of thumb: if you’re too sick to go to school (or work), you should plan to visit Thinkery another time.

-Food is not allowed inside the Museum except for water and formula.
+Food or drinks are not allowed inside the museum except for water, breast milk, and formula.

 Do I have to wear shoes?